Find out more by reading answers to the following sheltered housing FAQs (frequently asked questions):

 They are there to make sure you feel safe, secure and comfortable and will build lasting relationships with tenants' families, GPs and external agencies.

 Scheme managers are not to be expected to provide care or do tasks, such as shopping.

 Does the scheme manager live onsite?

 No. The Scheme manager works Monday to Friday.

 Scheme managers provide onsite support 24 hours per week in our sheltered housing schemes and 37 hours per week in our sheltered with extra care schemes, working Monday to Friday.

 Are there things a scheme manager does not do?

 Scheme managers do not provide care such as washing, dressing, preparing meals and getting in and out of bed.
 Care is provided by support services and your level of care will have been discussed with you during your Social care assessment, if required.

 Scheme managers do not carry out domestic chores such as cleaning, cooking or shopping.

-There is a strict instruction that scheme managers cannot look after your money valuables and money.
+There are strict instructions in place which ensure that scheme managers cannot look after your money or valuables.